Applying for Financial Aid 2019–20

 - After July 1 – NO INSTITUTIONAL AID, federal aid only

-If you are a current international student, you must file the Profile no later than April 15, 2019 and include Reed as a recipient (code 4654).
+If you are a current international student, you must file the CSS Profile no later than April 15, 2019.